-- O The plan covers emergency care or urgently needed services that you get from an out-of-network provider.
+- o The plan covers emergency care or urgently needed services that you get from an out-of-network provider.
 For more information about emergency or urgently needed services, refer to Section 3.6 (Emergency, urgent and after-hours care). - o If you need medical care that New Hampshire Medicaid requires our plan to cover and the providers in our network cannot provide this care, you can get this care from an out-of-network provider.
+Your network PCP will work with NH Healthy Families to obtain a prior authorization for services to be covered with an out-of-

-For information about getting approval to see an out-of-network doctor, refer to Section 6.3 (Getting out-of-network services). - O The plan covers kidney dialysis services that you get at a New Hampshire Medicaid participating, Medicare-certified dialysis facility when you are temporarily outside the plan's service area.
-For more information, contact Member Services (phone numbers are printed on the back cover of this handbook). - o For covered family planning services, you may see any New Hampshire Medicaid participating doctor, clinic, community health center, hospital, pharmacy or familyplanning office.
-For more information, refer to "Family planning services" in the Benefits Chart in Chapter 4 (Covered services).
+- network provider.
+For information about getting approval to see an out-of-network doctor, refer to Section 6.3 (Getting out-of-network services). - The plan covers kidney dialysis services that you get at a New Hampshire Medicaid participating, Medicare-certified dialysis facility when you are temporarily outside the plan's service area.
+For more information, contact Member Services (phone numbers are printed on the back cover of this handbook). - o For covered family planning services, you may see any New Hampshire Medicaid participating doctor, clinic, community health center, hospital, pharmacy or family-planning office.
+For more information, refer to "Family planning services" in the Benefits Chart in Chapter 4 (Covered services). - You do not need a referral from your primary care provider (PCP) for behavioral health services from providers that are in the NH Healthy Families behavioral health network.